AJet/DFeedback/ReadMe.markdown

 ##Origin, credits and legal stuff

-DaisyDisk Feedback was inspired by [JRFeedbackProvider](https://github.com/rentzsch/jrfeedbackprovider), but totally rewritten from scratch (except maybe some tiny portions of code).
+DFeedback was inspired by [JRFeedbackProvider](https://github.com/rentzsch/jrfeedbackprovider), but totally rewritten from scratch (except maybe some tiny portions of code).

 The component is available under the terms of non-restrictive [MIT license](http://en.wikipedia.org/wiki/MIT_License).